 If you are just starting out, try practicing these techniques with a doll and a chair.

 Last but not least - PRACTICE, PRACTICE, PRACTICE.

-Backlit photography is not something you can just learn by reading.
+Backlit photography is not something you can learn by reading.
 Practice makes perfect.
-Each season - Spring, Summer, Fall, & Winter you will see that even if you use the same field for your photo sessions, you will have to be creative and watch how the sun is moving on the sky and make the necessary changes where you position your subject according to the sun for good backlighting
+Each season - Spring, Summer, Fall, & Winter you will see that even if you use the same field for your photo sessions, you will have to be creative and watch how the sun is moving in the sky and make the necessary changes where you position your subject according to the sun, for good backlighting.

 I hope you enjoyed my tutorial.